jrncarlock/jrncarlock.github.io/index.md

 &nbsp;
 -->

-A science-comm project for the Spanish speaking community about complex systems and network science. \| **Founders:** Alfredo J. Morales-Guzmán & José R. Nicolás-Carlock \| X-Twitter: <a href="https://twitter.com/redcompleja">@redcompleja</a>
+A sci-comm project for the Spanish speaking community about complex systems and network science. \| **Founders:** Alfredo J. Morales-Guzmán & José R. Nicolás-Carlock \| X-Twitter: <a href="https://twitter.com/redcompleja">@redcompleja</a>

 ### Complexity Explained